-An example of the sub-regional topology that was outlined in the Draft 2021-22 IASR can be seen in Figure 5 below.
-In this case, regions were split into sub-regions so the capacity outlook model could make informed decisions on specific projects previously identified as being actionable or having preparatory activities5:
+An example of the sub-regional topology that is outlined in the 2021 Draft 2023 IASR is reproduced in Figure 5 below.
+In this case, regions were split into sub-regions so the capacity outlook model could make informed decisions on specific projects previously identified as being actionable or having preparatory activities 4:

-- Central & North Queensland was separated from Southern Queensland so the link between the two sub-regions (Central to Southern Queensland augmentation) could be modelled with increased detail.
+- Central & North Queensland was separated from Southern Queensland so the link between the two subregions (Central to Southern Queensland augmentation) could be modelled with increased detail.
 The Gladstone Grid was then further separated from Central & Northern Queensland so local options to supply the Gladstone area could be examined if needed. - New South Wales was disaggregated into four sub-regions representing the North, Central, South, and Sydney/Newcastle/Wollongong (SNW) areas of the state.
 This enables an improved evaluation of proposed network projects that increase network transfer capability between these areas. - Victoria, South Australia, and Tasmania were each preserved as single nodes because the proposed network projects to increase transfer capacity in those regions generally connect from regional borders or REZs to major load centres.
 This may be modified in future if a need arises to model different network projects in more detail.